topolvm/pvc-autoresizer/README.md

 The PVC can optionally have `resize.topolvm.io/threshold` and `resize.topolvm.io/increase` annotations.
 (If they are not given, the default value is `10%`.)

-When the amount of free space of the volume is below `resize.topolvm.io/threshold`, `.spec.resources.requests.storage` is increased by `resize.topolvm.io/increase`.
+When the amount of free space of the volume is below `resize.topolvm.io/threshold` or the amount of free number of the inodes is below `resize.topolvm.io/inodes-threshold`, `.spec.resources.requests.storage` is increased by `resize.topolvm.io/increase`.

 If `resize.topolvm.io/increase` is given as a percentage, the value is calculated as